Human Nature (Madonna song): Recording and composition

 Bedtime Stories was recorded at nine different studios: Axis, The Hit Factory, and Soundworks Studios in New York City; Los Angeles' Chappel Studios; the DARP Studios and Tea Room in Atlanta; The Enterprise in Burbank; Hollywood's Music Grinder, and the Wild Bunch Studios in London.
 Personnel working on "Human Nature" included Frederick Jorio and P. Dennis Mitchell on mixing, while Joey Moskowitz was in charge of programming.

 "Human Nature" is built off of a sample of Main Source's "What You Need" (1994), therefore, Shawn McKenzie, Kevin McKenzie and Michael Deering are listed as co-writers.
 It is an R&B song with hip-hop influences.
 According to the sheet music published by Alfred Publishing Inc., it is set in the time signature of common time, with a tempo of 88 beats per minute.
-It's composed in the key of C major, and follows a repetitive sequence of Fmaj_{7}–E_{7}–Am_{7}–Fmaj_{7}–E_{7}–Am_{7}.
+It is composed in the key of C major, and follows a repetitive sequence of Fmaj_{7}–E_{7}–Am_{7}–Fmaj_{7}–E_{7}–Am_{7}.
 Madonna's vocals range from F_{3} to E_{7}.
 From The New York Times, Jon Pareles pointed out that "Human Nature" is the only song from Bedtime Stories that lacks its "melancholy nature", and does not employ a pentatonic melody.
 Deemed an "unintentional sequel" to "Express Yourself" (1989), its lyrics explicitly address the "media firestorm" Madonna faced with Erotica, Sex, and Body of Evidence.
 The singer herself described the song as her "definitive statement" in regards to the backlash she received for "having the nerve of talking about the things I did in the past few years".

-The trip-hop-styled opening has heavy bass, drums looping, and Madonna repeatedly whispering the phrase express yourself/don't repress yourself.
-In the first verse, she sings in a thin, nasal voice "dripping with sarcasm", the lines You wouldn't let me say the words I longed to say/you didn't want to see life through my eyes/You tried to shove me back inside your narrow room/and silence me with bitterness and lies.
-At one point, she directly nods to Erotica and Sex by asking, Did I say something wrong?/Oops, I didn't know I couldn't talk about sex.
-In the refrain, Madonna stands unapologetic, and brushes off the "prudes" who faulted her for fixating on sex, pointing out that being interested in said subject —considered "taboo"— is simply human nature; And I'm not sorry/it's human nature/I'm not your bitch, don't hang your shit on me, she sings.
-She also asks Would it sound better if I were a man?, implying that if she were, she wouldn't have been as criticized.
+The trip-hop-styled opening has heavy bass, drums looping, and Madonna repeatedly whispering the phrase "express yourself/don't repress yourself".
+In the first verse, she sings in a thin, nasal voice "dripping with sarcasm", the lines "You wouldn't let me say the words I longed to say/you didn't want to see life through my eyes/You tried to shove me back inside your narrow room/and silence me with bitterness and lies".
+At one point, she directly nods to Erotica and Sex by asking, "Did I say something wrong?/Oops, I didn't know I couldn't talk about sex".
+In the refrain, Madonna stands unapologetic, and brushes off the "prudes" who faulted her for fixating on sex, pointing out that being interested in said subject—considered "taboo"—is simply human nature; "And I'm not sorry/it's human nature/I'm not your bitch, don't hang your shit on me", she sings.
+She also asks "Would it sound better if I were a man?", implying that if she were, she would not have been as criticized.
 Also present throughout the song are the sounds of slamming doors.